I2-Multimedia-Lab/PCC_Patch/README.md

 python ./decompress.py './model/trained_128_16' './data/ModelNet40_pc_8192_compressed_128_16' './data/ModelNet40_pc_8192_decompressed_128_16'
 ```

+🤗 Tip for TMC13 compression: Since the point clouds we generated are in the coordinate range of [0, 1], which cannot be directly handled by TMC13 software.
+You can rescale the point cloud into a bigger scale, for example, [0, 64], before input into the TMC13.

 ## Evaluation

 The Evaluation process uses the same software `geo_dist` as in [Quach's code](https://github.com/mauriceqch/pcc_geo_cnn).
 We use `eval.py` to measure reconstruction quality and check the bitrate of the compressed file.